mcarvin8/ava-sf-devops/README.md

 ## CI/CD Model

 The CI/CD model in `.gitlab-ci.yml` is the org branching model, where each Salesforce org has its own long-running Git branch.
-The rules can be updated based on your branching strategy, i.e. update the branches in the rules to target 1 branch upon merge or 1 branch when a merge request is opened against it.
+The rules in each org job can easily be updated based on your branching strategy, i.e.
+- update the branches in the rules to target the default branch upon merge to the default branch
+- update the sandbox jobs to run when a merge request is open against the default branch and update production jobs to run upon merge to the default branch

 - The `pipeline` stage contains optional ad-hoc jobs.
+Delete this stage and jobs if you wish.
    - The `rollback` job can be used to roll-back previous deployments via a web-based pipeline.
 This requires a GitLab project access token with sufficent repo access.
        - the `BOT_NAME` CI/CD variable should be the name of the project access token user
        - the `BOT_USER_NAME` CI/CD variable should be the user name of the project access token user